 Looking down the west ridge of Runyon Canyon

 From this lofty vantage, the congestion of hikers below look like ants marching up the mountainside.
 Most trails around Los Angeles offer the opportunity to escape city life.
 At Runyon Canyon, hikers trade solitude for community.

 Take in the towering view of the cityscape to the south before making a steep decent into the canyon.
 Be careful coming down off the ridge.
 The dirt is loose in places and the precipitous trail drops 600 feet in just half a mile.

-The rough trail ends just above the Vista Street entrance, meeting up with Runyon Canyon Fire Road.
+The rough trail ends just above the Vista Street Entrance, meeting up with Runyon Canyon Fire Road.
 A short distance up the road from the gate, take an immediate right and drop down to the original trail in the center of Runyon Canyon.
 The loop is complete.
-Turn right to exit the park through the Fuller Ave. gate.
+Turn right to exit the park through the Fuller Avenue Gate.

-There are additional short trails within the park, but both the 1.65-mile hike and the 2.65-mile trek offer great overviews of Runyon Canyon.
-There is no fee or permit required to hike in Runyon Canyon, so get out and enjoy.
+There are additional short trails within the park that you may wish to explore.
+The 1.65, 2.65, and 3.25-mile hikes all offer great overviews of Runyon Canyon.
+There is no fee or permit required to hike in Runyon Canyon Park, so get out and enjoy.

 To get to the trailhead: From Hollywood Boulevard, travel 0.2 miles west of La Brea Ave. and head north on North Fuller Ave.
 Head north across Franklin Ave. and begin searching for street parking.
 The entrance to Runyon Canyon Park is at the top of Fuller Ave.
 Street parking can be scarce.

 Trailhead address: 1854 North Fuller Avenue, Los Angeles, CA 90046

 Use the map below to create your own directions: